 Eating raw leafy vegetables

 Keep dry fruits like almonds, cashew, walnuts, pista with you when going out.
 They come in very handy.
 You can pack them in small containers or wax food wrap instead of aluminium foil.
-I bought these wax wood wraps from @iktaraeco_zerowasteindia,
+I bought these wax wood wraps from Amazon.

 3)Drink homemade soup, juice, and coconut water:

 Like avoiding outside food during this rainy season, it is also better to avoid drinks from roadside stalls.
 Instead, make juices at home and drink them immediately.

 Coconut water which is easily available is not only refreshing but also includes minerals like potassium, magnesium, vitamin C, fiber, carbs, protein, sodium, calcium.
 Expected moms should include coconut water in their diet.